Social Media: The Major Concerns

 The extent to which social media interferes with quality sleep is surprising in its pervasiveness, with 1 in 5 teens checking their phones in the middle of the night.
 Not only is mental health and well-being closely associated with sleep, but also a new study finds that the lack of sleep contributes to feelings of loneliness.
 Because others pick up on one’s of lack energy, it makes them less inclined to initiate engagement.

-More than 60 minutes on social media was found to undercut one’s time for sleep–there are only a finite number of hours in the day!
+As there are only a finite number of hours in the day, more than 60 minutes on social media was found to undercut one’s time for sleep.
 Note: The American Academy of Pediatrics recommends 8-10 hours for teens.

 Already, 68% of adolescent girls ages 10-14 report dissatisfaction with their bodies.
 The risk of developing a negative body image and consequent eating disorders is directly related to the number of images one posts.
 This holds true regardless of gender.
 When posting selfies, one’s appearance is open to praise or condemnation.
 Social media can exacerbate one’s insecurities and need for external validation by reinforcing the belief that one’s self worth is tied to the number of likes or followers.

 However, on the positive side, teens who experience social anxiety in real life can feel that social media makes it easier to connect with friends.
-It can help to spark a conversation in-person.
+They report that it helps them to spark conversation in-person.

 Fear of Missing Out